 - Select New Folder from the drop down menu.

 - Type the name of the folder in the Name field.
 Leave the Title field blank.

 Note: Just like naming files, avoid spaces when creating a folder name.
 For example: "commencement2016" or "welcomeWeek"

 After an asset is uploaded to the DAM, additional information about the asset called metadata may be edited or added to increase the asset's searchability.

-In the Asset Editor you will also see any sub-assets and renditions of the selected asset.
+In the Asset Editor you will also see renditions, versions, and references of the selected asset.